 A few weeks ago I noticed a lump.
 A few different doctors all thought it was just a cyst.
 My ob/gyn said to wait a few weeks and see if it went away.
 Since breast cancer runs in the family, my parents insisted I get it checked out sooner.
 I went to have the cyst aspirated (drained), but when it wouldn’t drain a biopsy was done.
 Even then, the surgeon said not to worry, it was probably just tissue that needed to be removed.
 To everyone’s surprise, I got the dreaded news on Friday, September 25.
 All they knew at that point was that the lump was cancerous.
 Other test results were still pending.

-We were able to get an appointment with a top breast surgeon at UT Southwestern Medical Center in Dallas on Thursday 10/1.
+Thankfully, we were able to get an appointment with a top breast surgeon at UT Southwestern Medical Center in Dallas on Thursday 10/1.
 So, we all made the trip to Dallas for what we thought would just be a consultation.
 We had a very long day that Thursday.
-We met with various doctors.
-I had a lot of tests done.
-We were very impressed with everything and decided to go ahead and have surgery in Dallas.
+We met with various doctors, and I had a lot of tests done.
+Overall, we were very impressed with everything and decided to go ahead and have surgery in Dallas.

-The cancer was only on one side, but we (and the doctors) decided the best thing in my case was to have a double mastectomy.
-I most likely have the BRCA1 gene mutation which gives me a 50% chance of getting cancer again on the other side.
-Since I’m young (31) they said just going ahead with that surgery (rather than just a lumpectomy) would give me peace of mind for the future.
+Luckily, the cancer was only on one side, but we (and the doctors) decided the best thing in my case was to have a double mastectomy.
+Most likely, I have the BRCA1 gene mutation which gives me a 50% chance of getting cancer again on the other side.
+Since I’m young (31) the doctors told me that surgery (rather than just a lumpectomy) would give me peace of mind for the future.

-They were able to quickly fit me in for surgery on Monday (10/5).
+Then, they were able to quickly fit me in for surgery on Monday (10/5).
 So, 10 days after getting the bad news I was at the hospital having the surgery.
-I am glad we got things moving so quickly.
+Even though it seemed like such a whirlwind, I am glad we got things moving so quickly.

 If you have any questions, want to talk, or know someone in my similar situation then please leave a comment or email me.